inside.ewu.edu

 Satisfies: a university graduation requirement–global studies.

-This course analyzes and contrasts the relationship between different human populations, their cultural practices, and the natural environment.
+Analyzes and contrasts the relationship between different human populations, their cultural practices, and the natural environment.
 The course discusses how both political and economic forces shape cultural practices, the relationship of capitalism and state formation to the natural environment, maladaptation and environmental problems, such as global climate change.

 ANTR 332.
 ANTHROPOLOGY OF GENDER.
 5 Credits.